The Clear Edge

 The Compression Advantage:

-How This Proves Resource Compression Works
+How This Case Proves The Resource Compression System Works

 Zara’s case isn’t luck.
 It’s proof that focus beats volume, and subtraction beats addition.